algorithmiaio/api-docs/source/includes/_apispecification.md

 ## Query parameters

-The API offers the following query paramaters:
+The API offers the following query parameters:

 * `timeout={seconds}`
   * Specifies a timeout for the call in seconds